hwikmark/gottenso/README.md

 - File downloads(?)

 Improvements to the codebase / app:
-- Testing
+- Improved testing and CI
-- Cleanup
+- Code cleanup
-- Layout
+- App layout

 ### Credits and acknowledgements
 Made in 2020-2021 by Hampus Wikmark Kreuger.